Thursday, February 25, 2010

 I used one of my white square Maxwell and Williams plates, a Luigi Bormioli crystal glass and one of my vintage linen napkins.

-I really hope that you try out Ann's yummy recipe; I can personally guarantee that the cookies go beautifully with a glass of milk!
+I really hope that you try this yummy recipe for oatmeal cookies; I can personally guarantee that the cookies go beautifully with a glass of milk!

 Best wishes always,